dgeb/grunt-ember-templates/README.md

 This function should only be overridden if you need complete control over the returned template name that can not be achieved via the other options.

-##### precompile

-Type: `boolean`
-Default: `true`

-Disable this option to skip template precompilation with handlebars.js and instead wrap the template content with `Ember.Handlebars.compile`.
-This will reduce template compilation time during development. **Don't disable this option for production build**.

 #### Config Example